vitamin-c-vs-niacinamide-which-is-best-for-skin

 What Is Vitamin C and What Does It Do?

-Sanadi, Rizwan M; Deshmukh, Revati S, in the Journal of Oral and Maxillofacial Pathology, reported that Vitamin C (ascorbic acid) is a gold-standard antioxidant in skincare.
+Studies in the Journal of Oral and Maxillofacial Pathology reported that Vitamin C (ascorbic acid) is a gold-standard antioxidant in skincare.
 In its active form (l-ascorbic acid), it neutralizes free radicals that cause aging and dark spots.
-This leads to smoother, brighter skin and enhanced collagen production.
+This results in smoother, brighter skin and increased collagen production.
 Healthline provides that Vitamin C in serums can visibly fade hyperpigmentation and improve dullness, giving you that coveted “glow”.

-The same studies note that Vitamin C exists in various forms (pure ascorbic acid, derivatives like sodium ascorbyl phosphate, etc.), but L-ascorbic acid remains the most proven for brightening.
-It’s acidic (pH ~3.5) and unstable – meaning it needs special packaging and formulation to stay active.
+The same studies note that Vitamin C is available in various forms (pure ascorbic acid, derivatives such as sodium ascorbyl phosphate), but L-ascorbic acid is the most well-studied for brightening.
+It’s acidic (pH ~3.5) and unstable, requiring specialized packaging and formulation to remain active.

 When applied topically, vitamin C penetrates skin cells and inhibits the melanin-producing enzyme tyrosinase.
-This interrupts new dark spot formation and gradually lightens existing pigmentation.
+This interrupts the formation of new dark spots and gradually lightens existing pigmentation.
 In practice, you’ll often find vitamin C in serums and creams labeled as “brightening” or “anti-aging,” usually at 10–20% concentration for best effect.

 Forms of Vitamin C

 Vitamin C serums come in several formats.
 L-Ascorbic Acid (pure Vitamin C) is the most potent but less stable.
-Derivatives (like Magnesium Ascorbyl Phosphate or Ascorbyl Glucoside) are gentler and more shelf-stable, but may be less immediate in action.
+Derivatives (such as Magnesium Ascorbyl Phosphate or Ascorbyl Glucoside) are gentler and more shelf-stable but may be less immediate in action.
 Look for concentrations of 10–20% and airtight, tinted packaging (to prevent oxidation).

-Popular products include Advanced Skin Care’s CE Ferulic Serum (15% L ascorbic Acid (Vitamin C), 1% Alpha tocopherol vitamin E, and .5% Ferulic Acid) and Brandefy’s Vitamin C Face Serum (15% L. Ascorbic Acid, Ferulic Acid .5% + Vitamin E for self-care).
+Popular products include Advanced Skin Care 15% Vitamin CE serum (15% L ascorbic Acid (Vitamin C), 1% Alpha tocopherol vitamin E, and .5% Ferulic Acid) and Brandefy’s Vitamin C Face Serum (15% L. Ascorbic Acid, Ferulic Acid .5% + Vitamin E for self-care).

 For DIY fans, The Ordinary’s affordable Vitamin C Suspension 23% + HA Spheres is a budget-friendly option (though it can sting sensitive skin).
 Always patch-test Vitamin C products, as very potent formulas can irritate if your skin is not used to them.